nibscbioinformatics/nf-core-viralevo/docs/usage.md

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.

-## Primer fasta file
+## Adapter fasta file

-* You need to provide the path of a local primer fasta file to '--primer_fasta'.
+* You need to provide the path of a local adapter fasta file to '--primer_fasta'.

 ## Primer bed file